POSH

 Call 000 immediately

-Protect the child → stop contact if safe → preserve evidence → choose the right reporting lane → keep supporting the child.
+Protect the child → reduce unsafe contact where safe → preserve evidence safely → choose the right reporting lane → keep supporting the child.

 What parents usually search

-If those are the questions bringing you here, focus on this order: protect, preserve, then report properly.
+If those are the questions bringing you here, focus on this order: protect, preserve safely, then report properly.

 Simple reporting order